Career Opportunities

 The Emery/Weiner School seeks a dynamic and innovative Mathematics teacher to join our collaborative faculty.
 Responsibilities for this position include teaching at least five sections of mathematics courses and serving as a homeroom Advisor.
 Additional responsibilities include participation in student life (e.g. club sponsorship), supervisory duties, and school trip chaperoning/facilitation according to the experience of the candidate and needs of the school.

-The ideal applicant is an enthusiastic professional with a broad range of subject knowledge and previous high school teaching experience.
+The ideal applicant is an enthusiastic professional with a broad range of subject knowledge and previous middle school teaching experience.
 A strong candidate will have a desire to teach in a progressive, student-centered independent school that values innovative approaches to instruction and experiential education.
-An outstanding candidate should be able to demonstrate a track record of innovation, flexibility, collegiality, and student success.
+An outstanding candidate should be able to demonstrate a track record of innovation, flexibility, organization, collegiality, and student success.

 This position requires a professional who: